vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 porxong exempt from taxation, 144.
 Taxos, on apanay&na, marriages and

-Vedio sacrifices, 145.
+Vedic sacrifices, 145.
 Teacher (ned under "Karya', 'edu cation', 'guru', student'): deman ded fanciful dakṣiṇā, 362; for Veda, must ordinarily be a brab mapa, 325; generally , brøbmana alono could be a, 108; kṣatriyas rarely engaged 18, 108; kṣatriya may be teacher of Veda in diffi culty, 325; not to keep back know ļedge from pupil, 329; perpetual student could not stay with a kna triya t., 109; pupils wero addres god by gotra Dames by, 481; rules to be obsorved by t.
 329-330; stu. dento generally stuck to one, 328 329; to be revered as God by pupil, 322; to explain in Sanskrit, Prakrit or vernacular, 849 ; to troat pupil

 as his son, 329-330; woman af, 366.
 Teaching: after prior stipulation for monoy rogarded as a sin, 361; mo- thod of t.
 Veda, 325-826;t, of Voda, in the hands of brabmanas alone,